saurabh1chawda/checkoutiq/README.md

-# CheckoutIQ v2.0 - Strategic Monetization Orchestrator
+# CheckoutIQ - Strategic Monetization Orchestrator

-**CheckoutIQ v2.0** is a high-fidelity live prototype demonstrating the next generation of enterprise monetization platforms.
+**CheckoutIQ** is a high-fidelity live prototype demonstrating the next generation of enterprise monetization platforms.
 It was designed to solve the friction between immediate revenue growth and long-term retention using AI-driven orchestration.

 ---